JohnVonNeumann/aws_dev_cert_prep/README.md

 > aws ec2 start-instances is used to start, stopped instances
 > aws ec2 run-instances is used to boot new instances

+## Bash Scripting

+* Setting up an S3 bucket, just learnt that the s3 bucket namespace is shared, so you have to pick something unique.

+* Key pairs are region specific too, they do not track globally, which is a good thing really, but requires management of a host of keys.

+* Pretty cool little lab really, speeds up the process even more.
+So if you were running a web dev firm, you'd be able to provision standard servers with your details and whatnot super quickly.